-The U.S. Centers for Disease Control and Prevention (CDC) has issued a Level 4 Travel Health Notice and the Department of State has issued a Level 4 Travel Advisory advising increased caution.
+The U.S. Centers for Disease Control and Prevention (CDC) currently lists a Level 2 Travel Health Notice for travel to India and the Department of State has issued a Level 2 Travel Advisory advising increased caution.
 The Department of State Level 2 Travel Advisory encourages U.S. citizens to exercise increased caution throughout the country due to possible risks to their safety and security.
 Please note that these advisories may be updated with changing conditions and should be checked regularly.
-During an emergency, the U.S. government may have very limited ability to provide assistance.
+During an emergency, the U.S. government may have limited ability to provide assistance in some areas.
 The Department of State provides additional advice for travelers in these areas in the Travel Advisory.

-U.S. citizens who must travel to India are strongly urged to get fully vaccinated and get a booster shot before travel and continue to take personal health safety measures to protect themselves, including practicing social or physical distancing, cleaning hands with soap/hand sanitizer, wearing masks, and avoiding crowded areas with poor ventilation.
+U.S. citizens who must travel to India are strongly urged to get fully vaccinated and get a booster shot before travel and should take additional personal health safety measures to protect themselves, including practicing social or physical distancing, cleaning hands with soap/hand sanitizer, wearing well-fitted masks, and avoiding crowded areas with poor ventilation.
 Entry into some public places (e.g. malls) require proof of vaccination.
 The CDC recommends that U.S. citizens get flu shots to better protect themselves from a major flu outbreak and reduce the need to access the local health system at this time.
 Finally, U.S. citizens should continue to obey measures introduced by Indian officials designed to mitigate COVID-19 outbreaks in their areas.

 Face masks are almost universally required to be worn in public, especially in urban areas, indoors, and on public transportation.
 These regulations are being strictly enforced, and U.S. citizens should be aware that failure to adhere to mask-wearing norms reflects poorly on foreign residents and is likely to result in a fine.

 - Are PCR and/or antigen tests available for U.S. citizens in India?
-Yes, tests are available throughout India in both private and government facilities, however, most labs are facing capacity issues and services are delayed.
+Yes, tests are available throughout India in both private and government facilities.